MicrosoftDocs/dataexplorer-docs/data-explorer/graph-best-practices.md

 ## Dealing with multiple node and edge types

 Sometimes it's required to contextualize time series data with a graph that consists of multiple node types.
-One way of handling this scenario is creating a general purpose property graph that is represented by a canonical model.
+One way of handling this scenario is creating a general-purpose property graph that is represented by a canonical model.

 Occasionally, you may need to contextualize time series data with a graph that has multiple node types.
 You could approach the problem by creating a general-purpose property graph that is based on a canonical model, such as the following.